AIBE XXI Syllabus 2026 – Complete Syllabus, Subject-wise Weightage & Pattern

 The AIBE Exam 2026 syllabus consists of 19 core law subjects drawn from LLB curriculum.

-AIBE 2026 Syllabus – Subjects & Weightage
+AIBE XXI Syllabus 2026– Subjects & Weightage

 | Subject / Topic | Approx. No. of Questions / Marks |